 In June 1996, Riverside Partners and Liberty Partners made major investments in Rudolph to support its expansion in the semiconductor metrology market.
 Coincident with the new partnership, Rudolph changed its name from Rudolph Research to Rudolph Technologies to reflect its new strategic focus and plans for metrology in the 21st century.
 In November 1999, Rudolph became a public company and now is currently trading on the NYSE.

 In July of 2002, Rudolph acquired ISOA, a supplier of inspection and classification systems.
 A merger with August Technology was completed in February of 2006, and solidified Rudolph’s position as a major player in macro defect detection and analysis.

-Rudolph accelerated its efforts to be a more complete supplier of back-end equipment and software with the acquisition of the semiconductor business of Applied Precision, LLC, in December 2007, and the purchase of the Wafer Scanner product line from RVSI Inspection LLC in January 2008.
+Rudolph accelerated its efforts to be a more complete supplier of advanced packaging and back-end equipment and software with the acquisition of the semiconductor business of Applied Precision, LLC, in 2007, and the purchase of the Wafer Scanner product line from RVSI Inspection LLC in 2008.
 These acquisitions added precision wafer probe card metrology systems, wafer probe process management systems, and 2D/3D macro defect inspection to the companies’ growing portfolio.
 In 2013, Rudolph announced the acquisition of selected assets of Tamar Technology, a supplier of 3D metrology technologies that have been integrated into Rudolph’s defect inspection equipment to provide a complete 2D/3D inspection and metrology solution for emerging advanced packaging applications.

-In December 2012 Rudolph announced its entry into the back-end lithography market with the acquisition of Azores Corp. and the development of a 2x reduction stepper total lithography system.
+In December 2012 Rudolph announced its entry into the back-end lithography market with the acquisition of Azores Corp. and the development of a stepper for today's advanced packaging challenges.